 The Takeaway

-Even though visibility and lots of traffic is good (at least online) it does not always mean sales conversions for a business.
-Creating customer focused, quality call to action content that helps guide your prospects on their buyers' journey, will have the the greatest impact on your content marketing efforts.
+Even though visibility and lots of traffic are good (at least online) it does not always mean sales conversions for a business.
+Creating customer-focused, quality call-to-action content that helps guide your prospects on their buyers' journey, will have the the greatest impact on your content marketing efforts.